Inverse type II seesaw mechanism and its signature at the LHC and ILC: Neutrino masses and the rare lepton decay

-We call the attention to the fact that, in the regime of the ISS2 mechanism that can be testable at TeV scale, the values of the mass parameters are such that $\delta^{++}$ and $\delta^+$ are degenerated in mass, Eqs.~(\ref{hpmass}) and (\ref{hppmass}).
-Consequently, $\delta^{++}$ can decay into a pair of charged leptons and charged gauge bosons, $W^\pm$.
+We stress that, in the regime of energy where the ISSII mechanism is valid, $\delta^{++}$ and $H^+$ are practically degenerated in mass, see Eqs.~(\ref{hpmass}) and (\ref{hppmass}).
+Consequently, $\delta^{++}$ may decay into a pair of charged leptons and/or charged gauge bosons, $W^\pm$.
 However, the decay into $W^\pm$ is strongly suppressed in our model due to the smallness of $v_\Delta$.
-In what concerns the hierarchy of neutrino masses, there are two situations to be considered.
+This is so because the coupling of $W^{\pm}$ with the charged scalars $\delta^{++}$ is proportional to $v_\Delta$.Thus, for example, for $v_\Delta=10$eV we have $BR(\delta^{--}\rightarrow W^- W^- )\approx 2\times 10^{-9}$.
+Moreover, in what concerns the branching ratio of $\delta^{++}$ into pair of leptons, our calculations considered two situations.
 In the case of NH, $\delta^{++}$ will decay preferentially into a $\mu^+\tau^+$ pair, with BR around 46\% and into pairs of $\mu^+ \mu^+$ and $\tau^+ \tau^+$, with BR$\approx 23\%$ each.
-For the case of IH, $\delta^{++}$ will decay preferentially, with $BR\approx 46\%$, into a $e^+ e^+$ pair, while it decays 27\% of the times into the $e^+\tau^+$ pair and 15\% into the $\mu^+ \mu^+ $ pair.
-Thus, although the analysis made above, concerning the smallness of the neutrinos masses, as well as the bounds from rare leptonic decays are not affected by the neutrino mass hierarchy, we see that the decays of $\delta^{++}$, may offer a way of establish such hierarchy if this ISS2 mechanism rules.
-We explore this signature next.
+For the case of IH, $\delta^{++}$ will decay preferentially into a $e^+ e^+$ pair, with $BR\approx 46\%$, while it decays 27\% of the times into the $e^+\tau^+$ pair and 15\% into the $\mu^+ \mu^+ $ pair.
+After all this analysis we are read to explore the signature of the ISSII at the ILC and LHC.
+We do this in the next section.